Admin Console

 Important notes

-pagespeed_adminandpagespeed_global_adminare read-write (can purge cache).
+pagespeed_adminandpagespeed_global_adminare read-write (can purge cache; the global handler also drives license activation).
 Other handlers are read-only.- Always restrict admin page access in production.

 See also